Here are the most common questions we are asked.

 Every person is supplied with a brand new liner.
 The liner keeps the birthing pool clean and dry.
 The pool is not to be used without a liner as this may cause the growth of nasty water borne bacteria in our pool.
 We need to keep our pools in a safe condition for all customers.

-10. How big is The Birth Pool in a Box/La Bassine pool?
+10. How big is the birthing pool?

 Please allow a working space around the pool to compensate for the inflated sides.